Unusual Malaysian Drinks You Want To Try

 Coconut Water is refreshing and a natural coolant.

-Coconut Water contains essential nutrients required by our body, which can help you fight the summer heat and reduces body heat.
+Coconut Water contains essential nutrients our body requires, which can help you fight the summer heat and reduce body heat.

-Burned Coconut is fresh young coconuts roasted whole inside a hearth for up to hours until the coconut water inside has boiled.
+Burned Coconuts are fresh, young coconuts roasted whole inside a hearth for up to hours until the coconut water inside has boiled.

 Those who love the taste of Air Kelapa Bakar swear by its medicinal properties.

-Malaysians say that after the roasting, the coconut has softer coconut flesh, the consistency of jelly.
+Malaysians say that after roasting, the coconut has softer coconut flesh and a jelly consistency.

 Air Kelapa Bakar is often sold at roadside stalls, mainly in Sabah and on the east coast of Peninsular Malaysia.